DisnakeDev/disnake/docs/ext/commands/commands.rst

 this will likely trip up type-checkers such as pyright/mypy.

-To avoid this, you can use :data:`typing.Annotated`, such that type-checkers consider the parameter a :class:`str`, while disnake will use the converter passed as the second argument to :data:`~typing.Annotated` at runtime:
+To avoid this, you can use :data:`typing.Annotated`, such that type-checkers consider the parameter a :class:`str` while disnake will use the converter passed as the second argument to :data:`~typing.Annotated` at runtime:

 .. code-block:: python3